-NO. PROTOCOL Full Compliance Score Actual Score B11 Windows that have been installed in interior walls/doors required to have a fire resistance rating of two hours, mounted in fixed steel frames.
-Observations: 10
+NO. PROTOCOL: Interior Windows Full Compliance Score Actual Score B11 Windows that have been installed in interior walls/doors are required to have a fire resistance rating of 1.5 hours and be mounted in fixed steel frames.
+Observations : Mandatory

 B11 The Auditor will observe that all windows which have been installed in interior walls and doors requiring a fire resistance rating are rated and set in steel frames or are protected by a rated covering with fusible links.
 For sites certified prior to January 1, 2019, windows can have a fire resistance rating, are wired glass and are not less than 6mm thick.
+Sites certified prior to January 1, 2024 are grandfathered for this protocol.
+Any window replacements at grandfathered sites must have a 1.5 hour rating.